Choi-Suhyeon/touchScripts/README.md

 - **-o, --options**

     Specify the code options to be appended below the shebang.
 If no options are provided, files containing only the shebang will be created.
+To use two or more options, you must either write them separately or list them without spaces, separated by a comma (,).
+For example, the following two methods are equivalent: `-o py-pwn -o pl-strict`, `-o py-pwn,pl-strict`.

 - **-f, --forced**